ets-labs/python-dependency-injector/docs/catalogs/operating.rst

 Operating with catalogs
 -----------------------

-``di.AbstractCatalog`` has several features that could be useful for some kind of operations on catalog's providers:
+``di.DeclarativeCatalog`` has several features that could be useful for some kind of operations on catalog's providers:

-- ``di.AbstractCatalog.providers`` is read-only attribute that contains ``dict`` of all catalog providers, including providers that are inherited from parent catalogs, where key is the name of provider and value is provider itself.
+- ``di.DeclarativeCatalog.providers`` is read-only attribute that contains ``dict`` of all catalog providers, including providers that are inherited from parent catalogs, where key is the name of provider and value is provider itself.
-- ``di.AbstractCatalog.cls_providers`` is read-only attribute contains ``dict`` of current catalog providers, where key is the name of provider and value is provider itself.
+- ``di.DeclarativeCatalog.cls_providers`` is read-only attribute contains
+  ``dict`` of current catalog providers, where key is the name of provider and value is provider itself.
-- ``di.AbstractCatalog.inherited_providers`` is read-only attribute contains
+- ``di.DeclarativeCatalog.inherited_providers`` is read-only attribute
-  ``dict`` of all providers that are inherited from parent catalogs, where key is the name of provider and value is provider itself.
+  contains ``dict`` of all providers that are inherited from parent catalogs, where key is the name of provider and value is provider itself.
-- ``di.AbstractCatalog.filter(provider_type=di.Provider)`` is a class method
+- ``di.DeclarativeCatalog.filter(provider_type=di.Provider)`` is a class
-  that could be used for filtering catalog providers by provider types (for example, for getting all ``di.Factory`` providers).
+  method that could be used for filtering catalog providers by provider types (for example, for getting all ``di.Factory`` providers).
-  ``di.AbstractCatalog.filter()`` method use ``di.AbstractCatalog.providers``.
+  ``di.DeclarativeCatalog.filter()`` method use
+  ``di.DeclarativeCatalog.providers``.

 Example: